Frequently asked questions

 What materials and processes are used?

 Stephanie works primarily with high-fired stoneware, chosen for its strength and longevity.
-Her practice combines wheel-throwing with hand-finishing techniques, resulting in pieces that are both durable and finely resolved.
+Her practice combines wheel-throwing with hand-finishing techniques, resulting in pieces that are both durable and finely refined.
 Glazes are carefully selected to complement form, enhancing rather than overpowering the material.

 Where can I buy Stephanie Geyl Pottery?